 Once you’ve added the server to the Trusted Hosts list, the status of the server should change in Server Manager:

 Now just right click the server and open Hyper-V Manager

 If you prefer to use Powershell for Remote Administration, just select Windows Powershell instead of Hyper-V Manager.

-How to create and configure Virtual Machines will be covered in another blog post.
+How to create and configure Virtual Machinesi using Powershell is covered in this blog post.

 About the author

 Daniel Classon works as a Senior Consultant at Mansoft, focusing on Microsoft Configuration Manager, Windows 10 and Powershell